STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar3/sm3_intro_to_stat.md

 ![](sm3_intro_to_stat_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

 … and TADA.
 Sample means of random samples generated from the chi-square distribution converges to the normal distribution.
-How amazing is that?!
+How amazing is that?\!

 ## Part 3: Deliverables

   - How well does the CLT hold for smaller sample sizes?
 Try it with sample sizes of n = 5, keep the number of samples the same at 1000.
     Make a visual, and turn it in by submitting an issue and tagging TAs.